linzer0/interface-pattern-mvp/README.md

 # Unity MVP Pattern Example

-This repository contains a Unity project that demonstrates the Model-View-Presenter (MVP) architectural pattern in the context of a simple Unity game.
+This repository contains a Unity project that demonstrates the Model-View-Presenter (MVP) architectural pattern in the context of a simple example.
 MVP is a design pattern that helps separate concerns in your code, making it more organized and easier to maintain.

 ## Introduction